zuozhenggh/learning-library/security-library/oig-upgrade/post-upgrade/post-upgrade.md

     ```
 1. Access the 12c Weblogic console from your browser and verify the version as 12c

-    - Click on the bookmark *WLS12c* "OR" paste the following URL in the browser:
+    - Click on the bookmark *Workshop Links* and click on *WLS12c* "OR" paste the following URL in the browser:

         ```
         <copy>http://onehopiam:7005/console</copy>